 - Development of new research questions

-The contents and topics are conveyed in the form of lectures, which are deepened in the seminar by the supervision of the experts.
-Graphics, pictures and short films are used to illustrate the seminar.
-In addition, interesting articles and recommended literature about Moodle are made available for download.
+The contents and topics are taught in the form of lectures, which are deepened in the seminar through interdisciplinary collabaration practice and guidance of the experts.

 Courses, Learning and Teaching Methods and Literature

 Courses and Schedule